IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 6 - Define and document how the Board will fulfill its transparency obligations to the IETF community

-7 - Definine the "significant materiality threshold", above which the Board must approve any contracts, expenditures, or other commitments.
+7 - Define the "significant materiality threshold", above which the Board must approve any contracts, expenditures, or other commitments.

 Once the IETF Executive Director and any additional staff are hired, it would be expected for LLC to: